-Non-partners Partners - can use the logo in the same way as non-partners and also as described below Bakeries, in-store bakeries and similar The logo follows the product - meaning, products eligible to carry the logo from the producers' side are also allowed to carry the logo when a non-partner is to sell them forward to consumers; e.g. bake off products and 100 % bread mixes where only yeast and water need to be added.
-May use the logo on own breads, if they can document that the bread lives up to the logo guidelines.
+Non-partners Partners - can use the logo in the same way as non-partners and also as described below The logo follows the product - meaning, May use the logo on own breads, if they can Bakeries, in-store products eligible to carry the logo from the document that the bread lives up to the logo bakeries and similar producers' side are also allowed to carry guidelines.
+Dakeries and similar the logo when a non-partner is to sell them forward to consumers; e.g. bake off products and 100 % bread mixes where only yeast and water need to be added.